Onyx Boox: Onyx Boox Tab Ultra and Tab X

 The Onyx Boox Tab Ultra is a 10.3" note taking device, with an optional keyboard cover.
 It contains a custom GPU to improve the refresh performance of the e-ink display.
 The Onyx Boox Tab X is a 13.3" note taking device, which supports a separate Bluetooth keyboard and also uses a custom GPU.

+Other Onyx Boox devices

+After release of the Tab X in 2023, Onyx released the Tab Ultra C, Poke 5, Tab Mini C, Palma, Page, Note Air3 C, Tab Ultra C, Tab Ultra C Pro, and Note Air3.
+In 2024, Onyx released the Go Color 7, Go 10.3, Note Air4 C, Go 6, Palma 2, and Note Max.
+For more information on these devices, see the following table.

 Release dates

-GPL Compliance
+GPL compliance

 As of 2022, Onyx International Inc. has declined to release the source code with Linux kernel modifications licensed under the GNU General Public License version 2 in response to a written request by a user.
 The GPLv2 license states that if a modified version of a covered work (such as the Linux kernel) is released, the corresponding source code must also be released under GPLv2.